Joanne Bland

-JoAnne Bland (born July 29, 1953, in Selma, Alabama) is the co-founder and former director of the National Voting Rights Museum in Selma, Alabama.
+Joanne Blackmon Bland (sometimes spelled Jo Ann; July 29, 1953 – February 19, 2026) was an American civil rights activist.
 Bland was a highly active participant in the Civil Rights Movement from her earliest days, and was the youngest person to have been jailed during any civil rights demonstration during that period.

+Early life and activism

-Bland grew up in segregated Selma, Alabama, where she was not allowed to enter certain stores and was only allowed to go in the library and movie theater on days labeled "colored."
-As a result of growing up in segregation Bland lost her mother, who died in a "white" hospital waiting for a transfusion of "black blood."
+Jo Ann Blackmon was born in Selma, Alabama, on July 29, 1953.
+She grew up in segregated Selma, where she was not allowed to enter certain stores and was only allowed to go in the library and movie theater on days labeled "colored".
+As a result of growing up in segregation Bland lost her mother, who died in a "white" hospital waiting for a transfusion of "black blood".
 Her grandmother encouraged Bland and her sister to march and become a freedom fighter to fight for their freedom, even though her father disapproved due to his fear for their lives.
 Her father's objections did not stop Bland, who became active in the movement when she was eight years old.
 When she was eight years old, she attended a meeting with the Dallas County Voters League with her grandmother.

-Early life and activism

-Bland began her activism in 1961, attending a freedom and voters' rights meeting presided over by Martin Luther King Jr. The Student Nonviolent Coordinating Committee (SNCC) members active in Selma organized local teenagers to participate in the movement, including marching on "Bloody Sunday" and "Turn Around Tuesday".
+Bland began her activism in 1961, attending a freedom and voters' rights meeting presided over by Martin Luther King Jr. Bland's first time being arrested was when she was eight years old at the beginning of her activism.
+By the time she was 11 years old, Bland had been arrested 13 times that have been documented.
+The Student Nonviolent Coordinating Committee (SNCC) members active in Selma organized local teenagers to participate in the movement, including marching on "Bloody Sunday" and "Turn Around Tuesday".
 On "Bloody Sunday", March 7, 1965, Bland witnessed fellow activists being beaten by the police and Alabama State Troopers.
-By the time she was 11 years old, Bland had been arrested and documented 13 times.
-Bland's first time being arrested was when she was eight years old at the beginning of her activism.

-During the march while Bland witnessed people being beaten, they could not get away from police as they moved in from the sides, back, and front.
-Bland's sister, Lynda Blackmon Lowery, was the youngest person that participated in the march, she was 14 years old at that time.
+During the march while Bland witnessed people being beaten; they could not get away from police as they moved in from the sides, back, and front.
+Bland's sister, Lynda Blackmon Lowery, was the youngest person that participated in the march; she was 14 years old at that time.
 Lowery saw people putting Bland in the back of a white car and she thought her sister was dead, but when she got to the car, she soon realized that Bland just fainted.
 When Bland woke up, she could feel her sister's blood dripping on her face from being hit on the head many times.
-Bland helped protect white Northerners who chose to participant in the march, they included ministers and college students.
+Bland helped protect white Northerners who chose to participant in the march; they included ministers and college students.
 On March 21, 1965, she marched from Selma to Montgomery and that same year in August the Voting Rights Act was signed.
 Bland was one of seven black students who integrated A. G. Parish High School in Alabama.